The Common Program of the People's Republic of China 1949-1954

 The protestant missions are concentrated in the urban areas.
 They gradually become less interested in conversion and more in social reform, education, and health.
 They ran large hospitals, secondary schools, and universities.
 Their financial funding is based on voluntary contribution from abroad.

-Like the Buddhist Ju Zan, the protestant leader Wu Yaozong is also inclined to cooperate with the CCP.
-He is also a delegate to the CPPCC.
-Both of them are appointed by the communist and not by their own religious community "…not only began to speak within the councils of the government (…) on behalf of the church, but soon addressed themselves to the Church on behalf of the government.
-Whether willingly or unwittingly, they have served as an effective Communist fifth column within the Church itself."
-His collaboration raises within the Protestant community more discord than within the Buddhist.
-Especially his attempt to unify the different protestant movements in one church raises much resistance.
-Several important clerics and theologians refused to cooperate and flee to Hong Kong, leaving behind them a divided religious community.
+Like the Buddhist leader Ju Zan, Protestant leader Wu Yaozong was also inclined to collaborate with the CCP and served as a delegate to the CPPCC.
+Both were appointed by the Communist government rather than their respective religious communities.
+They not only began to speak within the councils of the government on behalf of the church but soon addressed themselves to the Church on behalf of the government.
+Whether willingly or unwittingly, they served as effective Communist fifth columns within the Church itself.
+Wu Yaozong’s cooperation, however, sparked more controversy within the Protestant community than Ju Zan’s did within the Buddhist community, particularly due to his efforts to unify various Protestant denominations into a single church.
+This initiative met with significant resistance, leading several prominent clerics and theologians to refuse cooperation and flee to Hong Kong, leaving behind a fragmented religious community.

-In July 1950 the ‘Christian Manifest’ is publicized.
-It states loyalty to the People's Republic of China and the foundation of the ‘Three Self Patriotic Movement’.
-This movement aims to change the institutional base of the Christian churches.
-The three principles are self-governance, self-support (i.e., financial independence from foreigners), and self-propagation (i.e., indigenous missionary work).
-Zhou Enlai denies the accusations of coercion "Of course, if I had drafted the manifesto and brought it out for them to sign, they would have agreed to it.
+Zhou Enlai dismissed allegations of coercion, stating, "Of course, if I had drafted the manifesto and brought it out for them to sign, they would have agreed to it.
 But what use would there have been in that, for everyone would have said that so-and-so had drafted the statement for them?
 It is better for them to speak about reform on their own.
 As long as they are close to our national policy and correct in their general orientation, there is no need to interfere."

 Martinez (2016).
 Page 81 [↩] [Cite]